Check Availability

 • MealsBLD

-After the successful overnight stay at Everest Base Camp, you'll head back to Pheriche via Gorak Shep and Lobuche.
+You'll head back to Pheriche via Gorak Shep and Lobuche.
 The distance to Pheriche is 14 km, and it takes approximately seven hours of trekking.

 Your descent to Pheriche starts with heading back to the picturesque village of Gorak Shep.
 From here, we'll descend to Lobuche with a slow-paced hike.
 Pheriche will be the place for overnight on this day.

-Day 13:Trek to Namche Bazar:
+Day 12:Trek to Namche Bazaar

 • Max Altitude3,450m/11,319ft